Skip to content

 @codewithagents/openapi-server

-Typed service interface and optional router for Hono, Express, or Fastify.
+Typed service interface plus an optional router (default: none) for Fastify, Hono, or Express.
 Learn more

 @codewithagents/api-errors